CS171/Homework_instructions/week-04/lab/week-04_lab.md

 	- Font size = 11px
 	- Text anchor = middle

-10. **Event Listener**

-    *Add a **D3 click listener** and write the population of the clicked city (i.e., circle) to the web console.*

-    The d3 method .on() adds or removes a listener to each selected element for the specified event typenames.
-    The typenames is a string event type, such as click, mouseover, or submit.
-When a specified event is dispatched on a selected element, the specified listener will be evaluated for the element, being passed the current event (event) and the current datum (d), with this as the current DOM element (event.currentTarget).
-In order to have access to this, however, we cannot use arrow functions.
-Have a look at this event listener:

-    ```javascript
-            .on("click", function(event, d){
-                console.log('check out what you have access to', event, d, this)
-            });
-    ```

-    Of course, you can do more than just writing something to the console here.
-For example, you could call other functions and pass along some information from the current selection.

 *Your result should look similar to this screenshot:*
 ![Activity 3 Result](cs171-activity-3.png?raw=true "Activity 3 Result")